seandw/tweetlazo/README.md

 # tweetlazo

-![Example of tweetlazo](/example.png "An example of tweetlazo used to track a Chile/Uruguay match ending 1 - 0")
+![Example of tweetlazo](/example.png "An example of tweetlazo used to track 2/3 of a Chile/Peru match ending 2 - 1")

 tweetlazo is an akka-powered program that watches provided Twitter hashtags for activity.
 Since it is soccer-centric, its primary concern